 How Rare is Skeeter Syndrome?

 Skeeter Syndrome is more common in travellers to areas where there are new kinds of mosquitoes, in children, and people with immune disorders.
-Skeeter Syndrome is an inflammatory reaction to mosquito bites.
-It is relatively rare, with symptoms including heat, redness of the bite and a large area of swelling that looks like an infection.
-The reaction can occur within hours in people susceptible to Skeeter Syndrome.
+Skeeter Syndrome is an inflammatory and allergic reaction to mosquito bites.
+It is relatively rare and not life threatening, with symptoms including heat, redness of the bite and a large area of swelling that looks like an infection.
+The reaction and symptoms can occur within hours in people susceptible to Skeeter Syndrome.

-Acacia Pest Control services near you can provide professional advice, removal, control and management of mosquito pests.
+Acacia Pest Control services near you can provide professional advice, removal, control and management of mosquito pests, mosquito bites and allergic reactions.

 How Long Do Mosquito Bites Last?

 Most mosquito bites tend to itch for three or four days, and any swelling can last for about a week.
 If you’re bitten around the eye or the upper face, the swelling can be severe and last longer.
-Seek medical advice if you feel ill or feverish, or you are worried about the bites.
-Don’t scratch them as it could lead to an infection.
+Seek medical advice if you feel ill or feverish, or you are worried about the bites as you may have a mosquito allergy.
+Don’t scratch them as it could lead to an infection or skin irritation.

 Why Do I Swell Up From Mosquito Bites?

-The reason you swell is when a mosquito bites, it triggers your immune system to protect you against the attack, which causes a red, itchy lump.
+The reason you swell is when a mosquito bites, it triggers your immune system to protect you against the attack, which causes a red and itchy lump.
 Most people are sensitive to mosquito bites, although some people react worse than others.
+Young children often believe they have allergic reactions to the mosquito bite because they scratch and itch the infected area, causing blood to come out and the bite blister to get infected.

 When Should You Worry About a Mosquito Bite?

-If you have a mosquito bite and feel ill even weeks later with body aches and pains, headaches, fever and any signs of infection, you should seek medical advice.
-You may have contracted a virus or parasite, especially if you’ve been travelling in risky areas.
+If you have a mosquito bite and feel ill even weeks later with common symptoms such as body aches and pains, headaches, fever and any signs of infection, you should seek immediate medical advice.
+You may have contracted a virus or parasite, especially if you’ve been travelling in risky areas associated with mosquitoes.

 It’s relatively rare for mosquitoes to transmit serious diseases in Australia, though the cases of the flesh-eating Buruli Ulcer in Victoria have increased, and there is growing evidence that mosquitoes play a part.
 Mycobacterium ulcerans causes the ulcer, which is of growing concern to health authorities.